 - A. MINIMUM CLASSES OFFERED.
 If Novice Amateur classes are offered, a minimum of three Novice classes must be offered and the corresponding APHA Amateur classes must also be offered.
 EXCEPTION: Upon written request, in special cases the Board of Directors of the Association may approve single classes for APHA points.
-Such APHA approved classes must use an approved APHA judge and the horse show must utilize the show rules as set forth in this Rule Book. - 1.
-An APHA horse show may hold concurrent classes with other equine associations.
-The horses will work one time for each class and the judge(s) will judge the class for exhibitors in the APHA and the other equine associations concurrently. - B. ORDER OF CLASSES.
-The Novice Amateur class must be held prior to the corresponding Amateur class. - 1.
-Exhibit in Both Novice/Amateur.
-Novice Amateurs may exhibit in the corresponding Amateur class. - C. JUDGING OF CLASSES.
-Novice Amateur classes will be judged in accordance with the corresponding Amateur or Open rule for that particular event or contest.
+Such APHA approved classes must use an approved APHA judge and the horse show must utilize the show rules as set forth in this Rule Book. - B. ORDER OF CLASSES.
+The Novice Amateur class must be held prior to the corresponding Amateur class.

+1. Exhibit in Both Novice/Amateur.
+Novice Amateurs may exhibit in the corresponding Amateur class.

-- D. DISQUALIFICATIONS.
-In Novice classes only (showmanship, horsemanship, hunt seat equitation, trail and western riding): Exhibitors going off pattern, knocking over or on wrong side of cone, never performing specified gait, or overturning more than 1/4 turn than designated, shall not be disqualified, but must always place below exhibitors not incurring a disqualifying fault.
-See SC-160.
-I. - E. Each regional club, individual or organization is eligible for one or more sets of all Novice Amateur, all Novice Youth all Amateur Walk-Trot, and/or all Youth Walk-Trot multi-judged shows per year.
-See Rule SC-105. - F. CONTESTANTS EXHIBITING THE SAME HORSE.
+- C. JUDGING OF CLASSES.
+Novice Amateur classes will be judged in accordance with the corresponding Amateur or Open rule for that particular event or contest. - D. Each regional club, individual or organization is eligible for one or more sets of all Novice Amateur, all Novice Youth all Amateur Walk-Trot, and/or all Youth Walk-Trot multi-judged shows per year.
+See Rule SC-105.

+- E. CONTESTANTS EXHIBITING THE SAME HORSE.
 A horse may not be shown by more than one exhibitor in the same event in the Novice Amateur division (all age classes) at the same horse show.
 Example: A horse being exhibited in Novice Amateur Trail may not be exhibited in Novice Amateur Trail by another exhibitor at the same horse show.
-However, a horse being exhibited in Novice Amateur Western Pleasure may be exhibited in Novice Amateur Trail and/or Amateur Walk-Trot Trail by another exhibitor at the same horse show as these classes cannot be combined.

-G. In Novice Amateur classes exhibitors are allowed to show a horse, regardless of age, in a snaffle bit or hackamore and may be ridden with one or two hands on the reins.
-Refer to SC-240.D and E.
+However, a horse being exhibited in Novice Amateur Western Pleasure may be exhibited in Novice Amateur Trail and/or Amateur Walk-Trot Trail by another exhibitor at the same horse show as these classes cannot be combined. - F. In Novice Amateur classes exhibitors are allowed to show a horse, regardless of age, in a snaffle bit or hackamore and may be ridden with one or two hands on the reins.
+Refer to SC-240.I and J.